muditha-silva/data-ingestion-service/README.md

 **Important**

 -   Change the 'RawDataBucketName' to a unique s3 bucket name.
 Please note that bucket name is suffixed with {aws-region}.
-From the default configuration, bucket name is **raw-data-lake-dev-eu-west-1**
+For the default configuration, bucket name is **raw-data-lake-dev-eu-west-1**
 -   Lambda SQS event source mapping configurations for Batch Size and Batch Window (in minutes)
     -   `"SQSBatchSize":"100"`
     -   `"SQSBatchWindow":"1"`